antonia-white/deilen/README.md

   1. User Authentication / Accounts
      - Site users should be able to register an account that allows a user to sign in and out of the site.
      - A user should be able to create a profile to store personal information to make checkout easier with default personal information to automatically populate form fields at checkout.
-     - Users should be able to ammend profile information to keep records up-to-date.
+     - Users should be able to amend profile information to keep records up-to-date.
-     - A user should be able to reset their password via email authentication so the account is not lost if the password is forgotten.
+     - A user should be able to reset their password via email so the account is not lost if the password is forgotten.
   2. Site Navigation
      - Site users should be able to navigate fluidly throughout the website without having to use the back button.
-     - A user should be able to direct themselves through the site with confidence and clarity to where they are navigating too.
+     - A user should be able to direct themselves through the site with confidence and clarity to where they are navigating to.
      - Users should be able to search the site for specific related content that they seek.
   3. Shopping
      - Users should be able to view the products that Deilen offer for purchase.
-     - A user should be able to add any products they want to buy to their bag for review.
+     - A user should be able to add any products they want to buy to their shopping bag for review.
-     - A user should be able to add multiples of an item to their bag if they so wish.
+     - A user should be able to add multiples of an item to their shopping bag if they so wish.
      - Users should be able to filter and sort results based on their shopping goals.
      - Site users should be able to view all product information before adding a product to their bag.
   4. Bag (Wheelbarrow)